kaiaai/kaiaai.github.io/_posts/2025-03-06-kaiaai-configuration-file.md

 So far we have configured the board-related assignments.
 The rest of the file configures the robot-related parameters.

-In the 'lidar' section, choose your Lidar model from the list of supported sensors and set the desired scan speed (if supported by firmware and your Lidar).
+In the `lidar` section, choose your Lidar model from the list of supported sensors and set the desired scan speed (if supported by firmware and your Lidar).
 If you are not using a Lidar, just leave this section unchanged.
 ```
 #
 # Peripherals configuration